Last Updated on April 24, 2021 by Chenée Lewis

 - Combine sifted brown butter, powdered sugar, vanilla, milk, and 3 tbsp maple syrup and beat until smooth with a whisk or a hand mixer.
 For a slightly thinner consistency and more maple flavor, add 1 additional tbsp of maple syrup.
 Pour over finished pancakes or serve on the side.

-PIN this banana pancake recipe for later!
+PIN this fluffy banana pancakes recipe for later!